 Failing is not the problem.
-The problem is that when we fail, our first reaction is to tell ourselves stories as to why.
+The problem is the stories we tell ourselves as to why we’ve failed.

-The internal conversation goes something like this: “Ok, I need to never put myself in a situation like this again.
-I need to not do scary big things like this.
-I knew I’d screw it up.”
+The internal conversation goes something like this: “Ok, I’m never putting myself in a situation like that again.
+I screwed up.
+I embarrassed myself.
+I’m done with anymore scary big things!”

 But why do we tell ourselves these stories?

 The answer is because it’s easier to offload pain than it is to feel it.
-By putting a story to our pain as quickly as possible, we can make sense of it and move on.
+By putting a story to our pain as quickly as possible, we can make sense of it, categorize it, and move on.
 But the problem is that most of the time, these stories aren’t accurate.
-In fact, we tell them to ourselves because we don’t want to get real about our true underlying feelings.
+In fact, we tell them to ourselves because we don’t want to face our true underlying feelings.

 And that’s simply not true.

-So the next time that you fail (and you WILL fail if you’re putting yourself out there), it’s important to ask yourself these three questions:
+So the next time that you fail (and you WILL fail if you’re putting yourself out there), Brene Brown, author of Daring Greatly, recommends asking yourself these three very important questions: